sahilrajput03/sahilrajput03/learn-push-notifications.md

 # learn push notifications

-TODO: Do check your old codesandboxes for notifications implementations and paste them here then for easy future referencing.
+**TODO: Do check your old codesandboxes for notifications implementations and paste them here then for easy future referencing.**

+**Quick Links:**
+- How do push notificaitons work: [Click here](https://www.quora.com/How-do-push-notifications-work-for-desktop-and-mobile-applications)

 **Sample json thing?
 What is this?*